 For example, could the food be inside a bag of the Saran which was then inside a second bag of polyethylene to make it more portable?
 Is the lamination used only because it is technologically more “cute” to make a plastic sheet that appears to be a single sheet?

 A Zero Waste principle forbids the joining of two dissimilar materials that cannot be separated or used as is.
-How would that be applied here?
+Lamination of plastics is a prime example.

 Chemical and Engineering News (5-19-2014 p.
 4) reports a new, hard thermoset based on 4,4′-oxydianiline and paraformaldehyde which sets up hard and yet can be hydrolyzed back to usable monomers by exposure to an acid.
 As always, it is best to reuse a formed shape without changing that shape but at least the entropic contribution from creating specialized molecules should be preserved, even if the higher function is lost.